How To Maintain Composite Decking

-When building a deck, we want it to be as safe as possible.
-We don’t want any accidents to happen, not only to ourselves but also to the people visiting our homes.
-So when choosing the materials, we want it to be slip-free.
+When building a deck, you will want it to be as safe as possible.
+We don’t want any accidents to happen, not only to ourselves but also to our friends and family when visiting our homes.
+So when choosing the materials, we want them to be slip-free.
 But what are the best non-slip garden decking materials?

 Comparison of Decking Materials

-First on the list is plastic decking, which includes PVC and polyethene.
-They are the most lightweight material for decking.
-These materials are incredibly durable and very resistant to weather damage.
-They are also not prone to warping and staining.
+First on the list is plastic decking, which includes PVC.
+They are the most durable and lightweight decking material.
+PVC decking is very resistant to weather damage and not prone warping, scratching and staining.
 But what about slipping?

-Unfortunately, most plastic decking could be slippery, especially when wet.
-Most of these materials have a smooth coating, making it prone to accidents.
-The good thing about plastic is they’re not susceptible to moulds and fungi.
-It means any slip due to these won’t be a problem with plastic decking.
+Unfortunately, most plastic decking can be slippy, especially when wet.
+Most of these materials have a smooth coating, making them prone to accidents.
+The good thing about PVC is they’re not susceptible to mould and fungi.
+This means any slips wont likely be down to this problem with plastic decking.
 But other than that, plastic decking is generally the most slippery.

 Another decking option is wood.
-It’s the most used material type due to its affordable price.
-Many people also like the feel and aesthetic of wood, making it a top choice for homeowners and business owners.
-However, when it comes to maintenance, it’s the hardest to maintain.
+It’s the most used material type due to its affordable price and appearance and the top choice for home and business owners.
+However, when it comes to maintenance, it’s the most difficult to maintain.
 Why does it matter?

-When it comes to slipping, wood is among one of the most reliable garden decking options, but only if it’s maintained properly.
+When it comes to slipping, wood can offer slip resistance, but only if it’s maintained properly.
 Why?
-Wood is naturally slip-free, especially high-quality ones.
-However, when algae and mould start to grow, it can make the deck slippery.
-And the worst thing about wood is that among all the types of decking, they are the most susceptible.
-Which means no matter high quality the wood is, it will become slippery when not given care and attention.
+Wood is naturally slippery, especially when wet.
+However, the killer on slip resistance for wood is not just being wet its when algae and mould start to grow, it can make the deck extremely slippy.
+The worst thing about wood is that among all the types of decking, they are the most susceptible mould, fungi and algae.
+This means no matter how high quality the wood is, it will become slippy when not given care and attention.

-Composite decking materials are one of the most popular alternatives for decking materials other than wood boards.
-It’s the best of both worlds, having the durability of plastic and the aesthetic of wood.
-As for the price, it’s cheaper than plastic but more expensive than wood.
-But how about the degree of slipperiness?
+Composite decking is one of the most popular alternatives for decking materials other than wood boards.
+It’s the best of both worlds, having the durability of plastic and the aesthetics of wood.
+As for the price, it’s cheaper than PVC but more expensive than wood.
+But what about slipping?

 Since composites are part-plastic, they inherit some of the smoothness of plastic.
-They are slippery but to a lesser degree, making them a little bit more smooth than wood.
+They are slippery but to a lesser degree, making them slightly smoother than wood.
 However, composites have an advantage over wood.
 Like PVC and plastic decking, composites are also resistant to moulds and fungi.
 Any smoothness caused by these factors is not a problem by using composite decking materials.
 However, you still need to clean and maintain composites.

 Best Non-Slip Decking

-Does this mean that you should always pick wood?
+Does this mean that you should choose wood or composite?
 Is there no other alternative?
 Not quite.